Science Updates...from the Minnesota Department of Education!

 MDE provides updates to help schools implement the Every Student Succeeds Act here.

 Preparing for New Minnesota Science Standards

-John Olson, Minnesota Department of Education Science Specialist and colleagues are writing a series of articles for the MnSTA newsletter in preparation for the review of the science standards in 2018-19.
-They are including ideas about science learning and teaching that have come from research and teaching experience, which will influence the writing and implementation of our next science standards.
+John Olson, Minnesota Department of Education Science Specialist and colleagues are writing a series of articles for the MnSTA newsletter in preparation for the review of the science standards in 2018-19 and the implementation of the 2019 standards by 2023-24.
+The articles include ideas about science learning and teaching that have come from research and teaching experience, which influence the writing and implementation of our next science standards.

 Please access the articles here!

 Mary Colson, chair of the science standards committee and NGSS writer, prepared a video that describes her journey in changing her instruction to fit a three dimensional approach and an article that provides suggestions for how teachers may start their own journey to implement the 2019 Minnesota science standards.

 This periodic e-newsletter from the Minn.
 Dept. of Education (MDE) is sent to a few email lists, including the Minn.
 Science Teachers Assn.
 (MnSTA) and district/organization contacts.
 We encourage you to forward this to other teachers and science leaders.
 Archived editions are at this MnSTA site.
 See MDE contacts at the end of this document.
 Frequent updates and new events are posted on the MnSTA Facebook page and Twitter feed @mnsta1.